Tom Cruise: 2010s: Action star

-In March 2010, Cruise completed filming the action-comedy Knight and Day, in which he re-teamed with former costar Cameron Diaz; the film was released on June 23, 2010.
-On February 9, 2010, Cruise confirmed that he would star in Mission: Impossible – Ghost Protocol, the fourth installment in the Mission: Impossible series.
-The film was released in December 2011 to high critical acclaim and box office success.
+In March 2010, Cruise completed filming the action-comedy Knight and Day, in which he re-teamed with Cameron Diaz; the film was released on June 23, 2010.
+On February 9, 2010, Cruise confirmed that he would star in Mission: Impossible – Ghost Protocol, the fourth installment in the series.
+It was released in December 2011 to high critical acclaim and box-office success.
 Unadjusted for ticket price inflation, it was Cruise's biggest commercial success to that date.